verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-PERM-MSG-7] Create Root Permission

 This method is used by controllers of Trust Registries.
-When they create a Credential Schema, they need to create (a) permission(s) of type TRUST_REGISTRY so that other participants can run validation processes.
+When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes.

 ##### [MOD-PERM-MSG-7-1] Create Root Permission parameters